Palestinian right of armed resistance: Article 51 of the UN charter

 Nothing in the present Charter shall impair the inherent right of collective or individual self-defense if an armed attack occurs against a member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security.

 Many scholars believe the Article 51 self-defense is only available to states.
 Shahd Hammouri argues the wording "collective or individual" leaves open the possibility of individuals and collectives organizing self-defense in response to aggression.

 Marko Milanovic argues that if one accepts a State of Palestine exists, then it would have the right to self-defense.
 Milanovic accepts there is no doubt whatsoever that Palestine ought to exist as a state, but despite widespread recognition, many states do not recognize it as a state, most notably Israel.
 Palestine remains a non-member observer at the UN.
 Milanovic proposes one could possibly argue that Article 51 also applies to "self-determination units" that have not yet achieved statehood, but admits that is a difficult argument to make.
 If Palestine does exist as a state, then Israel's occupation constitutes an armed attack against such a state.

 Francis Boyle argues that the State of Palestine possesses the right to self-defense, like all other states, and this includes the right to use force to end Israel's illegal occupation.
-He compares Palestinian resistance to Israeli occupation to French resistance to Nazi occupation.
+He compares Palestinian resistance to Israeli occupation with French resistance to Nazi occupation.

 Marco Longobardo argues that while Palestine is widely recognized, the Palestinian Authority has never invoked self-defense despite repeated Israeli attacks on the Gaza Strip.
 Even countries which have condemned Israeli attacks and recognized Palestinian statehood have not yet affirmed the Palestinian right to self-defense.

 Self-defense from oppression

-Jan Arno Hessbruegge writes that International Law, regrettably, does not give non-state groups a right to self-defense, not even from genocide.
+Jan Arno Hessbruegge writes that international law does not give non-state groups a right to self-defense—not even from genocide.
 For example, during the Rwandan Genocide, the UNSC criticized the use of force not just by the Rwandan government (which was committing the genocide) but also the use of force by the Rwandan Patriotic Front (which was trying to stop the genocide).
 Similarly, the UNSC criticized all parties for violence during the Syrian Civil War, including those who were defending against atrocities.
 However, in the case of the First Libyan Civil War, the UNSC only condemned Gaddafi, not the rebels fighting against him.
 Hessbruegge concedes that many writers, nevertheless, do believe a right to resist against a government that commits international crimes or oppression.